New Formalism: Legacy

 Since then, the effects of new formalism have been observed in the broader domain of general poetry; a survey of successive editions of various general anthologies showed an increase in the number of villanelles included in the post-mid-'80s editions.
 The publication of books concerned with poetic form has also increased.
 Lewis Turco's Book of Forms from 1968 was revised and reissued in 1986 under the title 'New Book of Forms.
 Alfred Corn's The Poem's Heartbeat, Mary Oliver's Rules of the Dance, and Stephen Fry's The Ode Less Travelled are other examples of this trend.
 The widely used anthology An Exaltation of Forms: Contemporary Poets Celebrate the Diversity of Their Art (University of Michigan Press, 2002), edited by Annie Finch and Kathrine Varnes, defines formalist poetry as a form on a par with experimental, free verse, and even prose poetry.

-In a 2010 essay, Philhellene poetess A.E.
-Stallings, whose poetry has been favorably compared with that of both Richard Wilbur and Edna St. Vincent Millay, expressed regret that the writing of formal verse in American poetry remained, "an oddly politicized choice".
-Stallings added that female and minority New Formalists continued to be, "criticized", as part of what she dubbed, "that false dichotomy of free verse = democracy and empowerment and progress whereas formal verse = oppression and elitism and kowtowing to dead white males."
+In a 2010 essay, Philhellene poet A.E.
+Stallings, whose poetry has been favorably compared with that of both Richard Wilbur and Edna St. Vincent Millay, expressed regret that the writing of formal verse in American poetry remained "an oddly politicized choice".
+Stallings added that female and minority New Formalists continued to be "criticized" as part of what she dubbed "that false dichotomy of free verse = democracy and empowerment and progress whereas formal verse = oppression and elitism and kowtowing to dead white males."